eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 in future versions of the ARF.

 #### 4.1.9 Authentic Sources
 Authentic Sources are the public or private repositories or systems recognised or required by law containing attributes about a natural or legal persons.
-The Authentic Sources in scope of Annex VI of the legislative proposal are sources for attributes on address, age, gender, civil status, family composition, nationality, education and training qualifications titles and licences, professional qualifications titles and licences, public permits and licences, financial and company data.
+The Authentic Sources in scope of Annex VI of the legislative proposal are sources for, for instance, attributes on address, age, gender, civil status, family composition, nationality, education and training qualifications titles and licences, professional qualifications titles and licences, public permits and licences, financial and company data.
+Authentic Sources in scope of Annex VI are required to provide interfaces to (Q)EAA Providers to verify the authenticity of the above attributes, either directly or via designated intermediaries recognised at national level.
+Authentic Sources MAY also issue (Q)EAAs themselves if they meet the requirements of the eIDAS Regulation.

-Authentic Sources in scope of Annex VI are required to provide interfaces to QEAA Providers to verify the authenticity of the above attributes, either directly or via designated intermediaries recognised at national level.
-Authentic Sources may also issue (Q)EAA-s themselves if they meet the requirements of the eIDAS Regulation.
-It is up to the Member States to define terms and conditions for the provisioning of these services, but according to the minimum technical specifications, standards, and procedures applicable to the verification procedures for qualified electronic attestations of attributes.
+It is up to the Member States to define terms and conditions for the provisioning of these attestations, but according to the minimum technical specifications, standards, and procedures applicable to the verification procedures for qualified electronic attestations of attributes.

 #### 4.1.10 Relying Parties